grantr/cloudwatch_poller/Presentation.md

 # Sub-subpollers
 ![](images/subpollerpollers.png)

-# Sharding Metrics
-If a single process just isn't keeping up, sharding could help scale.

-Use the total number of processes to split up metrics.
-If there are 4 processes, the 1st process takes metric 1, 5, and 9, the 2nd process takes 2, 6, and 10, and so on.

-This requires restarting all processes when the scale changes, or if scale changes were detectable then the Namespace actors could just crash themselves and be restarted.

 # Handling Request Size Limits
 Because we are making one request per Dimension vector, we can't split requests by dimension, but we can split requests by time slice.